Add Database Parameters

 Procedure - ConfD

-2. To add parameters, use the ConfD job db_configure and specify the parameters to add.
+4. To add parameters, use the ConfD job db_configure and specify the parameters to add as a space-separated list.
 For example:

 params: -forceProtocolEncryption=1 -oidcProviderClientSecret=abcd